TAsUjxnMIL/InfluxDB_Projekt/README.md

 Before cloning this whole project please make sure, you have done the following points:
 * Install InfluxDB on your computer
 * All the packages needed are installed
-  --> Within your python terminal, please enter: `pip install -r packages.txt`
+  --> Within your python terminal, please enter: `pip install -r requirements.txt`

 ## Download InfluxDB Windows 10
 * Click on this link <https://portal.influxdata.com/downloads/>